 Anchoring either end of our historic downtown, Georgia College and Georgia Military College both have gorgeous historic campuses with stunning architectural features and history.
 Founded in 1889, Georgia College and State University is the state’s public liberal arts university and has a beautiful main campus that houses grand neo-classical buildings and a scenic front campus.
 Enjoy a nice picnic under one of Georgia College’s oak trees, while observing the beautiful flowers and architectural designs.
 Georgia Military College's campus is on the opposite end of downtown and is located on the former Statehouse Square.
 The college's most iconic building, Georgia's Old State Capitol building, is considered the first example of Gothic architecture in a public building in the United States and served as the seat of the Georgia government from 1807 to 1868.

-As iconic members of our downtown community, both college campuses keep our downtown fun, energetic and according to Budget Travel Magazine “One of the Coolest Small Towns in America.”
-Take a look at the top things YOU can experience that will show you just how cool it is to be in Milledgeville.
+As iconic members of our downtown community, both college campuses keep our downtown fun, energetic, and according to Budget Travel Magazine “One of the Coolest Small Towns in America.”
+Take a look at the top things you can experience that will show you just how cool it is to be in Milledgeville.

 4. Tour Georgia’s Old Governor's Mansion

-5. Shop local
+5. Shop Locally-Owned Stores

 7. Paddle along the winding river

 Kayaking down the quiet Oconee River and observing the beautiful scenery and undisturbed wildlife is a refreshing way to spend the afternoon.
-Layback and watch the clouds go by as you make your way along the river.
+Lay back and watch the clouds go by as you make your way along the river.
 The Oconee River Greenway provides a boat ramp with easy access to the river.
 If you do not have a kayak, check out Oconee Outfitters or Mac’s Yak Kayak Rental to see their options.
 Don’t want your peaceful journey to end there?
 The Greenway offers plenty of shaded trails for you to stroll through and enjoy the stillness of nature.

 8. Indulge in a tasty treat